Dickey (garment): Contemporary fashion

-Recently, dickeys have been rising in popularity.
+Starting in the 2010s, dickeys have been rising in popularity.
 In 2011, dickeys and menswear-inspired lingerie became popular as a break from minimalist and restrictive fashion at the time.
 At the same time, detachable collars and dickeys were showing up on the runway as Peter Pan collars.
 In 2013, the materials used for dickies was expanding from knits and cotton, to leather and silk.
 The 2014 fall winter season saw the dickey return as a winter accessory used to keep the neck warm.
 By 2015, contemporary designers, like Michael Kors, adopted the dickey in his resort line.
 In an interview with InStyle magazine, Kors said the dickey was a way to add versatility to a look, without adding bulk.

 The rise of the dickey in pop culture has also encouraged the rise in popularity.
 For example, on the TV series The Big Bang Theory, a dickey is worn by the character Howard Wolowitz, as well as in Dinner for Schmucks, where the character Therman Murch (played by Zach Galifianakis) wore an orange turtleneck dickey.
 In 2012, the character Liz Lemon wore a "sweater" type dickey on the opening episode of season 6 on the TV series 30 Rock.

 Appearances in film also occurred in the 1980s, such as Cousin Eddie (played by Randy Quaid) in National Lampoon's Christmas Vacation (1989) who wore a dark-green turtleneck dickey underneath an ivory sweater, and the character Kent who wore a dickey in the end scenes of the 1985 movie Real Genius.

 A form of a dickey, often called a rabat or stock, is still commonplace in the attire of some Christian clergy.
 It is worn either over a clerical shirt or another shirt and under a jacket.